1945, May: In our own world this marked the official end of the Muggle war in Europe. This date may be completely irrelevant to the Potterverse.

 It would appear, from one of Ms Rowling’s interview statements, and upon the basis of Harry’s unsupported assumptions in DHs that Tom had, by the time of his return created three of them.
 To wit, the Ring, the Diary, and the Diadem, which Harry is convinced that he went and retrieved from Albania as soon as he finished Hogwarts.
 I find this supposition difficult to credit, given the gross deterioration in his physical appearance by the next time we saw him which we are to understand was the result of creating only two more of them (the Cup and the Locket).

-I really do think that Harry is being a fool, and that Ms Rowling was talking off the top of her head, without reference to any of her notes, or application of common sense, about a subject which she had not ever considered in any depth, having already relegated it to the background.
-I mean, it’s quite obvious from everything she has ever had to say on the subject that she doesn’t actually care about anything to do with Horcruxes.
+I really do think that Harry is being a fool, and that Ms Rowling was talking off the top of her head, without reference to any of her notes, or application of common sense, about a subject which she had not ever considered in any depth, having already relegated it to background set-dressing.
+I mean, it’s quite obvious from everything she has ever had to say on the subject that she doesn’t actually care about anything to do with the Horcruxes.